PURPOSE OF JOB CLASS (NATURE OF WORK)

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-1. Incumbents in this class must possess at time of appointment and maintain during employment an elevator craftsman license.
+Incumbents in this class must possess at the time of employment and maintain during employment a license as an Unlimited Elevator Journeyperson from the State of Connecticut Department of Consumer Protection.

 Incumbents in this class will be required to climb in and onto elevator cars and may risk danger of injury from working with electrical wiring and may be exposed to moderately disagreeable conditions.